natcap/invest/readme.md

 * `npm start`

 _Optional: using the react-devtools extension_

-Before running `npm start`, in a second shell launch `react-devtools`.
+Before running `npm start`, in a second shell launch `react-devtools` (or `npx react-devtools` if you don't have a global install).
+Then run `npm start`.
-Then run `npm start` and the electron app should communicate with the standalone react-devtools window.
+The electron app should communicate with the standalone react-devtools window.
 There's an oustanding issue in electron preventing react-devtools from integrating with the electron browser's devtools window. https://github.com/electron/electron/issues/23662